wasta-linux/wasta-linux-website/content/home/why-linux.md

 <--->

 Many expats may not think of these issues since they purchase machines with genuine MS Windows already installed.
-I want to be clear that I am not suggesting that all Organization ex-pat consultants and advisors that have years of experience and expertise in MS Windows be *required* to switch to Linux.
+I want to be clear that I am not suggesting that all Organization ex-pat consultants and advisers that have years of experience and expertise in MS Windows be *required* to switch to Linux.
 I foresee those of us coming from "the privileged land of laptops coming with valid MS Windows" (and those of us who are able to properly maintain anti-virus definitions and avoid the pitfalls of "bloatware", "malware", etc.) be able to evaluate for ourselves what OS and Office program to use.
 But for our national colleagues in the developing world (and the increasing number of nationals outside our direct work: church partners, literacy program partners, etc.), often the choices are different.
 Often there isn't really a reasonable, cost-effective, viable choice for them to use Windows and MS Office
 (legally: and, again, the problem is not only one of "legality", but one of "quality": the hacked pirated versions have driver problems, potentially embedded viruses, etc. that make it a real headache to deal with even apart from morals).

 {{< /columns >}}